s4njk4n/publicnexus_updated_endpoints/README.md

 ```
 - The "Origin_Check" directory we used was located at /root/Origin_Check.
 - The "tmp" directory is literally the /tmp location to hold the temp file for calculations and the file lock to prevent concurrency of instances.
-- Repetitve execution is managed via entries in the root user' crontab
+- Repetitve execution of origin_check.sh is managed via entries in the root user' crontab

 ---